-José de Salamanca (1811-1893) who was known for being the Count of los Llanos and the Marquis of Salamanca, mayor of Monóvar and Vera, member of Parliament in 1836, and minister in Pacheco’s (1847) and García Goyena’s government and whose project is now known as one of the most prestigious, stately and elegant neighbourhoods in Madrid.
+José de Salamanca (1811-1893) who was known for being the Count of los Llanos and the Marques of Salamanca, mayor of Monóvar and Vera, member of Parliament in 1836, and minister in Pacheco’s (1847) and García Goyena’s government and whose project is now known as one of the most prestigious, stately and elegant neighbourhoods in Madrid.
 With streets such as Serrano, Goya, Villanueva, Ortega y Gasset, Jorge Juan and Paseo de Recoletos and plazas such as Marqués de Salamanca, Independencia or Colon this neighbourhood offers you the possibility of shopping in the highest end stores, the best antique shops and eating in the best restaurants in Madrid.

 The Salamanca neighbourhood has been the home to many famous and important people such as Gustavo Adolfo Bécquer and the Nobel Laureate Juan Ramón Jiménez.
 The brothers Serafín and Joaquín Álvarez Quintero lived at 76 Velázquez and the Nobel Laureate of 1989, Camilo José Cela, lived at 91 Claudio Coello, where he wrote his first novel, “La familia de Pascual Duarte.”
 Emilio Castelar y Ripoll, the president of the First Republic, lived at 40 Serrano and the old Huerta Palace, the building that is now the United States Embassy, is where Antonio Cánovas del Castillo lived and held meetings with his ministers.
 Benito Pérez Galdos, Gregorio Marañón, Francisco Pi y Margall, Rubén Darío, Federico García Lorca, Santiago Ramón y Cajal and Miguel Hernández are more examples of the countless celebrities and important figures who have lived near Hotel Wellington.

 The extension of Hotel Wellington is found at 6 Velázquez , where the famous Torreón stood at until July, 1936.
 The famous Torreón was where Ramón Gómez de la Serna worked his universal magic.
-Gómez de la Serna wanted to make Madrid a central reference point that was at the same time both local and universal, worldly and yet true to its city roots.
+Gómez de la Serna wanted to make of Madrid a central reference point that was at the same time both local and universal, worldly and yet true to its city roots.
 An avant-garde and the most post-modern of all the modernists, Gómez de la Serna was an exceptional creator of language who possessed great intuition of the world in which we lived, as described in his books “Las Greguerías” and “Los Ismos”.

-After its first few years in business the hotel became so popular that an expansion became necessary.
+After its first few years in the business the hotel became so popular that an expansion became necessary.
 This was done, as said above, in 1976 at 6 Velazquez, where, until 1936, Ramón Gomez de la Serna had his famous Torreón.

 On April 19, 1952 Hotel Wellington was inaugurated by the General Director of Tourism, Luis Bolín and the Count of Bailén along with a number of other famous political, cultural and social celebrities of the 1950s.

-Bullfighters such as Paco Camino, Jaime Ostos, Rafael de Paula, Manuel Benitez “El Cordobés”, El Niño de la Capea, Manuel Caballero, Finito de Córdoba, Ortega Cano, Cesar Rincón, Luis Francisco Esplá, Espartaco, Francisco Rivera Ordóñez, Dávila Miura, “El Cid”, Sebastián Castella and the promising Alejandro Talavante are a small example of those who have stayed at Hotel Wellington because they know that we understand their traditions and necessities.
+Bullfighters such as Paco Camino, Jaime Ostos, Rafael de Paula, Manuel Benitez “El Cordobés”, El Niño de la Capea, Manuel Caballero, Finito de Córdoba, Ortega Cano, Cesar Rincón, Luis Francisco Esplá, Espartaco, Francisco Rivera Ordóñez, Dávila Miura, “El Cid”, Sebastián Castella and the promising Alejandro Talavante are a some examples of those who have stayed at Hotel Wellington because they know that we understand their traditions and necessities.